HongleiXie/hongleixie.github.io/_posts/2020-04-13-survival-summary.md

 `\[
 H(t) = \left(\frac{t}{\lambda}\right)^\rho
 \]`
-Similarly, we also can also consider Exponential model or Gamma model.
+Similarly, we can also consider Exponential model or Gamma model.

 ### CoxPH model
 Cox proportional hazards regression is a model to estimate the hazard rate `\(h(t|x)\)` by a function of `\(t\)` and some covariates `\(x\)` (i.e. features in machine learning terminology).
 Since its introduction in 1972, it has been the default method for survival analysis in randomized trials.